towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 The data sharing capability enables us to set up permissions on datasets stored in different data sources, such as Amazon Redshift, *without migrating data or metadata* into Amazon S3 or AWS Glue Data Catalog.

-## Metadata permissions
+## Users, roles and permissions

+### Users and roles

+The following lists the roles that are used in the AWS Lake Formation:

+- **IAM administrator** - A user who can create AWS IAM users and roles and Amazon S3 buckets.
+Has the `AdministratorAccess` AWS managed policy.
+- **Data lake administrator** - A user who can access the Data Catalog, create databases, and grant permissions to other users for the Lake Formation.
+Has fewer IAM permissions than the IAM administrator, but sufficient permissions to manage the data lake.
+- **Data analyst** - A user who can run queries against the data lake.
+Has only enough permissions to run queries.
+- **Workflow role** - A role with the required IAM policies to run a workflow.

+### Permissions

+There are two main types of permissions in AWS Lake Formation:

+- **Metadata access** - Permissions on Data Catalog resources (Data Catalog permissions).
+These permissions enable principals to create, read, update, and delete metadata databases and tables in the Data Catalog.
+- **Underlying data access** - Permissions on locations in Amazon S3 (data access permissions and data location permissions).
+Data lake permissions enable principals to read and write data to underlying Amazon S3 locations.
+Data location permissions enable principals to create and alter metadata databases and tables that point to specific Amazon S3 locations.

+For both areas, Lake Formation uses a combination of:

+- Lake Formation permissions
+- AWS Identity and Access Management (IAM) permissions.

+The IAM permissions model consists of IAM policies.
+The Lake Formation permissions model is implemented as **DBMS-style** `GRANT`/`REVOKE` commands, such as Grant SELECT on tableName to userName.

+When a principal makes a request to access Data Catalog resources or underlying data, the request must pass both IAM and Lake Formation permission checks for the request to succeed.

+Lake Formation permissions control access to Data Catalog resources, Amazon S3 locations, and the underlying data at those locations.
+IAM permissions control access to the Lake Formation and AWS Glue APIs and resources.
+So although we might have the Lake Formation permission to create a metadata table in the Data Catalog (`CREATE_TABLE`), our operation fails if we don't have the IAM permission on the `glue:CreateTable` API.

+TODO:
 Data Catalog access is governed by Lake Formation.
 When an IAM role or user makes an API call to the Data Catalog from any system, the Data Catalog verifies the role or user's data permissions and returns only the metadata for which the user or role has access.
 For instance, if an IAM role has access to only one table within a database and a service or user assuming the role performs the `GetTables` operation, the response will only contain the one table, regardless of the number of tables within the database.

-### Default permissions
+#### Default permissions

 AWS Lake Formation, by default, sets permissions to all databases and tables to a virtual *group* named `IAMAllowedPrincipals`.
 This group is *exclusive* to Lake Formation and visible only within Lake Formation.
 The `IAMAllowedPrincipals` group includes all IAM principals who have access to Data Catalog resources through IAM principal policies and AWS Glue resource policies.
 If this permissions exists on a database or table, all principals will be granted access to the database or table.

 If we want to provide more granular permissions on a database or table, remove the `IAMAllowedPrincipals` permission and Lake Formation will apply all other policies associated with that database or table.
 For instance, if a policy grants user `user1` access to database `db1` with `DESCRIBE` permissions and the `IAMAllowedPrincipals` exists with all permissions, user `user1` will continue to perform all other actions until the `IAMAllowedPrincipals` permission is revoked.
 Additionally, by default, the `IAMAllowedPrincipals` group has permissions on all newly created databases and tables.
 There are two configurations that control this behaviour.
 The first is at the account and Region-level that enables this for newly created databases, and the second is at the database level.

-### Granting permissions
+#### Granting permissions

-Data lake administrators can grant Data Catalog permissions to principals, allowing them to create and manage databases and tables as well as access underlying data.
+*Data lake administrators* can grant Data Catalog permissions to principals, allowing them to create and manage databases and tables as well as access underlying data.

-#### Database and table-level permissions
+##### Database and table-level permissions

 When granting permissions in Lake Formation, the grantor must specify: